TGDivy/TGDivy/README.md

 ## 💬🌞

-> Passion is energy.
-Feel the power that comes from focusing on what excites you.  ~ Oprah Winfrey
+> A strong man overcomes an obstacle, a wise man goes the whole way. ~ Zen Proverb

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )